ScripterRickster/SRX_Admin_System/README.md

 - Optional feature to include text slash commands in ROBLOX's default chat
 - Optional feature to include webhook-logging via Discord
 - Optional feature to include a console-like page to directly type commands into instead of using the default ROBLOX chat
+- Option to switch between having a button at the top or using a tool to open up the admin panel
 - and more stuff that I forgot about
 --------------------------------------------------------